BigPolarBear1/factorization_v3/README.md

 Update5: So anyway, the uploaded PoC is kind of in the right direction.
 But I ended up doing it the wrong way around.
 The uploaded PoC indexes by small linear coefficient y<sub>1</sub>, however we need to index by quadratic coefficient and look for solutions where the big linear coefficient is 0 then do p-adic lifting while only lifting the small linear coefficient and not touching the quadratic coefficient.
 That's how its done.
 Almost now.
 I know someone out there knows I am correct...
 I just know it... and whoever they are, they can go to hell, bc they decided to make my life a nightmare for this last year, it's the only way any of this adds up.
 Because I know I am doing everything right with this research, even if figuring out things takes way longer then it should have, I'm still doing everything right and someone knows, and if I ever meet these people, I will punch them in their fucking faces.

+Update6: Ok.
+I need some sleep first for a few hours.
+But we can easily construct smooths now by using p-adic lifting on pairings where one has atleast one linear coefficient with a 0 solution... because it will tell us exactly how many exponents will be found in the smooth candidate.. from just the hashmap.
+And that then gives us an incredibly fast way to find smooths.
+Which is a super big improvement over v2.
+I still want to bypass smooth finding completely eventually but let me attempt that for v4 and wrap up v3 now... first some sleep though.

 Just upload QSv3_020.py

 This is a first draft of what should eventually be the final version of v3.